Janice Scott ... The Village Shepherd

 After being ordained in 1994 with the first wave of women priests, Janice became curate in a large city centre parish in Norwich and from there, moved to South Norfolk in 1999 as Rector of a rural benefice of six parishes.
 After completing her MA in Pastoral Theology with the Cambridge Theological Foundation in 2008 she was appointed Honorary Canon of Norwich Cathedral.
 Janice now lives with her husband Ian just outside Norwich.
 In addition to her diocesan work and writing "The Village Shepherd," she is a freelance writer for Redemptorist Publications in the UK.
 She has also written and broadcasts "Pause For Thought" on a local radio station and has written several novels, all with a church background.

-Second Sunday in Lent - B
+Fourth Sunday of Easter - B

 The Church of Christ